barbazul/1kfa/mod_guide_player.md

-When a player's character attacks another player's character, moves are triggered as they would normally be, and costs are paid (eg, if the attacker uses a magic item, they may lose a charge), but there are two differences:
+When a player's character attacks another player's character, moves are triggered as they would normally be, and costs are paid (eg, if the attacker uses a magic item, they may lose a charge), but there are differences:

  * Green token cards do not generate a green token if they resolve a flip
  * Critical Success cards cannot be used to go up levels in moves